 - Abnormal protein buildup in organs (amyloidosis), which affects the organs and the nervous system.

 Autoimmune diseases, in which your immune system attacks and damages parts of your body, including your nerves.
 Examples include Sjogren's syndrome, systemic lupus erythematosus, rheumatoid arthritis and celiac disease.
 Guillain-Barre syndrome is an autoimmune disease that happens rapidly and can affect autonomic nerves.

-- Treatment with certain medications, including some drugs used in cancer chemotherapy.
+- Certain medications, including some drugs used in cancer treatment (chemotherapy).

-- Inherited disorders.
-Certain hereditary disorders can cause autonomic neuropathy.
+- Certain inherited disorders also can cause autonomic neuropathy.

-Factors that may increase your risk of autonomic neuropathy include:
+Factors that might increase your risk of autonomic neuropathy include:

-Diabetes.
+- Diabetes.
 Diabetes, especially when poorly controlled, increases your risk of autonomic neuropathy and other nerve damage.
-You're at greatest risk if you have had the disease for more than 25 years and have difficulty controlling your blood sugar, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
+You're at greatest risk if you have difficulty controlling your blood sugar.

 - Control your blood sugar if you have diabetes.

-- Get appropriate treatment for any autoimmune disease.
+- Get appropriate treatment if you have an autoimmune disease.